Vice-President, Finance and Resources

 The university has the responsibility to ensure the integrity of spaces where access is normally restricted, such as classrooms, both physical and virtual in nature, to ensure compliance with copyright agreements and legislation.

-Procedures concerning the use of copyright material, including the steps needed to clear copyright, are available from the Copyright Coordinator.
+Procedures concerning the use of copyright material, including the steps needed to clear copyright, are available on the webpages Copyright Requirements and Copyright Guidelines on the university’s Copyright Website.
+The contact person for inquiries is the Copyright Coordinator (see Contact Information below).

 There are no other documents associated with this policy.